yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 examples in content analysis, and we've adopted them for our team's work.

-As a footnote, I like to imagine that similar to bias and variance in machine learning, there is something akin to "bias" and "variance" in measure of label quality.
-Krippendorff's alpha measures the "variance": how much scatter there is between the annotators.
-Other metrics are needed to monitor bias--whether the annotators are labeling the concept correctly--which is a topic for another time.
+As a footnote, I like to imagine that similar to bias and variance in machine learning, there is something akin to "bias" and "variance" in the measures for label quality.
+Krippendorff's alpha measures the "variance", namely how much scatter there is between the annotators.
+Other metrics are needed to monitor the "bias"--whether the annotators are labeling the concept correctly--which is a topic for a separate post.